Exp Sovet Logo

 Image

-How to Protect Yourself from Scammers When Job Hunting
+How to Protect Yourself from Scammers When Job Searching

 To avoid falling into a trap, it is important to follow a few simple rules:

-• • Verify the employer.
+• Research the employer.
 Find information about the company online.
 Read reviews and make sure it is legitimate.

-• • Do not transfer money.
-If an employer asks you to pay for paperwork, training, or security checks, it is a sign of a scam.
+• Do not transfer money.
+If an employer asks for payment for document processing, training, or security checks, it is a sign of fraud.

-• • Do not share personal information without verification.
-Passport details, bank card numbers, and other personal information should only be provided after official employment arrangements.
+• Do not provide personal data without verification.
+Passport details, bank card numbers, and other personal information should only be provided after officially establishing employment.

-• • Use only trusted resources.
-Look for job offers on large and well-known job sites that verify employers.
+• Use only verified resources.
+Look for vacancies on large and well-known job sites that verify employers.

-• • Be cautious with messengers.
-Scammers may use platforms like Telegram or WhatsApp to spread fake job offers.
-Be particularly wary of offers received through these channels.
+• Be cautious with messengers.
+Scammers may use platforms like Telegram or WhatsApp to spread fake job ads.
+Be especially careful with offers received through these channels.

 Image